Please Note: When looking at the seating chart, West Virginia is located on the West sideline while Miami is located on the East

-To provide a safer environment for the public and significantly expedite fan entry, FCSports has implemented an NFL-style clear bag policy this year that limits the size and type of bags that may be brought into the Camping World Stadium.
+To provide a safer environment for the public and significantly expedite fan entry, Florida Citrus Sports has implemented an NFL-style clear bag policy that limits the size and type of bags that may be brought into the Camping World Stadium.

-We strongly encourage fans to not bring any type of bags, but have outlined which types of bags are permissable.
+We strongly encourage fans to not bring any type of bags, but have outlined which types of bags are permissible.